 - The teeth are dried

 - A liquid solution is put on the chewing surfaces of the teeth

 - The solution is cured using a special curing light

 Sealants act as a barrier and protect the enamel from plaque and acids.
 They may last for several years before a reapplication is needed.
 While the sealant remains intact, the tooth surface will be protected from decay.

 Sealants are not a substitute for brushing your teeth.
-It is important to maintain proper oral hygiene and keep up with professional dental cleanings.
-Also, sealants do not protect between the teeth, so it is essential to continue to floss daily.
+Maintaining proper oral hygiene and keeping up with professional dental cleanings are important.
+Also, sealants do not protect the teeth, so it is essential to continue to floss daily.